 A number of outdoor enthusiasts as well as rurally based facilities are encountering bears at an increasing rate.
 Knowing how to respect these creatures in their habitat is essential for the safety of humans and bears.

-Learning Objectives: 1.
-Understand the unique physical characteristics and behaviors of the most common bear species.
-2. Describe interventions that can prevent negative human-bear interventions.
-3. Identify factors relating to climate change that impact bear habitats and behaviors.
+1. Understand the unique physical characteristics and behaviors of the most common bear species.

 Professor of Emergency Medicine, Dartmouth Hitchcock Medical Center